Piotr Michael

 Piotr Michael Walczuk, known professionally as Piotr Michael, is an American voice actor and comedian.
-He is known for his role as Yoda in various Star Wars media, primarily the television series Star Wars: Young Jedi Adventures (2023–present).
+He is known for his role as Yoda in various Star Wars media, primarily the television series Star Wars: Young Jedi Adventures (2023–2025).

 Early life

 Michael grew up in Cleveland, Ohio, and lived in Taos, New Mexico and Hilo, Hawaii until relocating to Los Angeles.
 He attended the University of Hawaii at Hilo, where he studied art and acting, and later improvisational comedy at The Groundlings.

 Career

-In 2003, at the age of 15, Michael had his first voice acting role as a fictionalized version of then-US Senator Joe Biden on Jimmy Kimmel Live!, who became a recurring character.

 In video games, he has voiced Spock in Star Trek: Resurgence, Phineas Welles in The Outer Worlds, Jason Hudson in Call of Duty: Black Ops Cold War, and the dual role of the Sentinel King and the Dark Lord in Doom Eternal.

 While with the Groundlings, Michael performed in the comedy show Desperately Seeking Sunday.

 In 2023, he voiced Yoda in the children's television series Star Wars: Young Jedi Adventures, and succeeded the late Gilbert Gottfried as the voice of Iago in the short film Once Upon a Studio to commemorate the centennial of The Walt Disney Company.
-He also voiced Randall Boggs and Jumba Jookiba in Disney Speedstorm, replacing both the late David Ogden Stiers and Jess Winfield in the latter role.
+He also voiced Randall Boggs and Jumba Jookiba in Disney Speedstorm, replacing both the late David Ogden Stiers and Jess Winfield in the latter role and even succeeded the late Fred Willard as the voice of Albert "Pop-Pop" Reynolds in The Loud House who was briefly voiced by Christopher Swindle in "Resident Upheaval" following Willard's death.